Trainer Support Materials

 How do I invite participants?

-To deliver successful training we need to create sessions with a time, place (ie Zoom, Teams, Goolge Meet) and an activity we'll be using for the session.
+To deliver successful training we need to create sessions with a time, place (ie Zoom, Teams, Goolge Meet) and pick an activity we'll be using for the session.
 Running sessions on ELT is easy with these 7 steps:

 1. First, Schedule a Session by clicking on the top 'Schedule' icon in the left hand margin. (view the video here: https://vimeo.com/766181423 )